gregology/gregology.github.io/_posts/2020-02-05-my-experience-with-the-australian-dva.md

 >
 >I am liaising with MLCOA to get another appointment date for you.
 >
->I’ll keep you updated.
+>I'll keep you updated.
 >
 >With Kind Regards,
 >
 >Vijayata
 >Delegate, Liability
->Processing Team 2 | Sydney Office | Clients’ Benefits
+>Processing Team 2 | Sydney Office | Clients' Benefits
->Department of Veterans’ Affairs
+>Department of Veterans' Affairs

 #### 9th of July, 2019 (Day 112)